‘It would make every Indian proud’: PM Modi as DGCI approves two coronavirus vaccines

-Prime Minister Narendra Modi, minutes after DGCI announced the approval for two coronavirus vaccines, said it would make every Indian proud that the two were “made in India”.
+Prime Minister Narendra Modi, minutes after DCGI announced the approval for two coronavirus vaccines, said it would make every Indian proud that the two were “made in India”.

 “It would make every Indian proud that the two vaccines that have been given emergency use approval are made in India!
 This shows the eagerness of our scientific community to fulfil the dream of an Aatmanirbhar Bharat, at the root of which is care and compassion,” PM Modi said in a tweet.